What is a camping hammock?

+Hammock.
 Saying the word will bring images of swaying back and forth on the back porch or soaking up some sun in the summer time.
 So imagine leaving the tent behind and sleeping at your campsite in a hammock.
-Here are the hammock camping basics you’ll need to take your next camp out to the next level.
+Here I’ll explain how to camp with a hammock and take your next camp out to the next level.

 First things first: hammock camping is a LOT colder than regular tent camping.
 Why?
 Well think about it.
 When you’re up in a hammock the air can now surround you from the top and the bottom.
 This is why I prefer to hammock camp in Texas in the summer.